 - Introduced various automated features

-This world-class aerospace manufacturer has boosted their pace of innovation and lowered their cost of compliance by successfully deploying Micro Focus SBM-based applications for Design Review, shop floor Incident Review, Document Review, and management of the Engineering Change process.
+This world-class aerospace manufacturer has boosted their pace of innovation and lowered their cost of compliance by successfully deploying Micro Focus Solutions Business Manager-based applications for Design Review, shop floor Incident Review, Document Review, and management of the Engineering Change process.
 The result is better communication throughout these processes, exception-driven management, easier audits, and continued progress towards zero defects.

 This process improvement success across several vital areas required minimal staffing due to SBM’s ultra-quick development and deployment capabilities, which also allows Martin-Baker to continuously evolve their workflow applications as their needs and experience dictate.